 Lessons learned - Due to the heavy mine/energy commuter traffic (which includes passenger transportation vehicles) WYDOT has determined that passing lanes and center turning lanes are vital as indicated by the numerous projects.
+WYDOT continually performs feasibility research to determine where any additional lanes are needed.

-WYDOT almost met the Hazardous Materials Fatality goal.
-In 2017, there were 67 crashes involving hazardous materials of the total 1616 CMV crashes resulting in 4.1% of the total crashes.
-There were more HM crashes in 2017 than in 2016 due to the slow increase of mining and oil production coming back to WY.
+WYDOT was below the Hazardous Materials Fatality goal in 2020.
+In 2020, there were 50 crashes involving hazardous materials of the total 896 CMV crashes resulting in 5.6% of the total crashes.
+There were more HM crashes in 2020 than in 2019 due to the increase of mining and oil production trucks into and out of WY.